© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bridge over Heltondale Beck 250yds (230m) SSW of Widewath is a scheduled monument protected by Historic England under reference 1007102.
 View the official record →

-Bridge over Heltondale Beck 250 yards south-southwest of Widewath is a stone arch bridge of early modern date crossing Heltondale Beck in Westmorland.
+Bridge over Heltondale Beck 250 yards south-southwest of Widewath is a stone bridge of medieval or early post-medieval date crossing Heltondale Beck in Westmorland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007102.

 Bridge over Heltondale Beck 250yds (230m) SSW of Widewath is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007102.